How Do You Spell Savanna? Exploring the Geography, Ecology, and Etymology of a Vital Ecosystem

 - Climate: Defined by a pronounced wet and dry season.
 The length and intensity of these seasons vary greatly depending on location and altitude.

 - Wildlife: Savannas support exceptionally rich biodiversity.
 Iconic African savannas are renowned for large mammals like lions, elephants, giraffes, zebras, and wildebeest.
-However, savanna ecosystems worldwide harbor diverse animal communities, adapted to the unique conditions of their region.
+Still, savanna ecosystems worldwide harbor diverse animal communities, adapted to the unique conditions of their region.
 Insects, reptiles, birds, and a wide variety of smaller mammals all play essential roles in the ecosystem’s balance.

 - Soil: Savanna soils vary depending on location, but are often relatively nutrient-poor compared to rainforests.
 This nutrient limitation affects plant growth and influences the overall structure of the ecosystem.